open-power-host-os/infrastructure/README.md

 packages available and create release notes, by executing the corresponding commands from the build scripts in the "builds" git repository.
 Commits will be created for the local "versions" and "open-power-host-os.github.io" git repositories and pushed to the designated GitHub user's git repository.
 Ideally, this should be a "bot" user.
-Pull requests for those commits can be created manually and merged into the main organization/user git repository, if desired.
+The process will then hang, waiting for an administrator to check the commits created and confirm the push to the organization's repositories.
+Those commits will also be tagged and the resulting build artifacts will be made available in the upload server.
 The default is to execute those periodic builds once a week (every Wednesday at 11 AM, Jenkins master's timezone).

-There's another periodic job similar to the one above, which differs by executing additional testing during the packages builds and by not pushing commits to remote git repositories.
+There's another periodic job similar to the one above, which differs by not pushing commits to remote git repositories.
 It allows developers of the packages to have their new commits tested and to have a build with those commits as soon as possible.
 The default is to execute those periodic builds nightly (daily at 22 PM, Jenkins master's timezone).

 ## Infrastructure setup